 **Be warned that this brand also offers a variation of their de-alcoholized wine called SipCOZY which has been infused with broad spectrum hemp extract which is NOT pregnancy safe (but sounds interesting post-pregnancy and breastfeeding).

-◦ Lyre’s “Classico” Canned Sparkling This product technically falls in two categories and I was originally only going to keep it in the “Pre-Made Mocktails” section, but at this point in my research this beverage has come the closest to resembling a sparkling wine so I felt that I should include it here!
+◦ Lyre’s “Classico” Canned Sparkling — Another brand with beautiful product design!!
+This product technically falls in two categories and I was originally only going to keep it in the “Pre-Made Mocktails” section, but at this point in my research this beverage has come the closest to resembling a sparkling wine so I felt that I should include it here!
 It’s so tasty and is perfect on it’s own or as a champagne substitute in cocktails (Aperol Spritzes, Mimosas, St. Germain Spritz, etc.)!
 I’m a big fan.

-◦ BADASS Mom I really wanted to try these de-alcoholized sparkling white and rosé wines before my post went live, but both varieties have been sold out for weeks so I’ll have to update this post with my review once I can get my hands on some!
-(I am hoping that the reason that their products aren’t available is because they are so delicious and popular, but it could easily be related to pandemic delays… stay tuned!).
+◦ BADASS Mom — I am really curious about these de-alcoholized sparkling white and rosé wines before my post went live, but both varieties have been sold out for weeks so I’ll have to update this post with my review once I can get my hands on some!
+(I am hoping that the reason that their products aren’t available is because they are so delicious and popular, but it could easily be related to supply chain delays).
 A bottle would make a great celebratory gift for an expecting / breastfeeding mama!
+Also love that they have minis!

 Chardonnay: “Our Chardonnay, with its tropical fruit character and subtle oak from barrel aging, has a distinctive combination of buttery apple and butterscotch flavors, combined with a toasty French oak bouquet.” // Cabernet Sauvignon: “Our oak-aged Cabernet Sauvignon offers aromas of black currants, cherry, blueberries and chocolate, with soft tannins and a dry finish.”
 Both are also available on Amazon!

-◦ FRE Wines A collection of alcohol-removed wine varieties by Sutter Home with pretty full line of non-alcoholic wine offerings: Cabernet Sauvignon, Merlot, Red Blend, White Zinfandel, Rosé, Chardonnay, Moscato, Sparkling Brut, Sparkling Rosé.
+◦ FRE Wines — A collection of alcohol-removed wine varieties by Sutter Home with pretty full line of non-alcoholic wine offerings: Cabernet Sauvignon, Merlot, Red Blend, White Zinfandel, Rosé, Chardonnay, Moscato, Sparkling Brut, Sparkling Rosé.
 I tried the rosé style and it was okay, but definitely tasted more like a Martinelli’s fruit juice blend.
 Apparently, the best FRE styles are the Sparkling Brut and the Moscato.
 I’m not much of a moscato fan (too sweet!), but I’ll have to give the Sparkling Brut a try.
-All varieties are available on Amazon if you’re interested!
+There is a variety pack available on Amazon if you’re interested!

-◦ Grüvi This brand offers both non-alcoholic wine AND beer!
+◦ Grüvi — This brand offers both non-alcoholic wine AND beer!
 Both of their wine offerings come in 4-packs of 275 mL bottles which is pretty convenient, but most outdoor spaces don’t allow glass (pools, beaches, etc.) so even though they’re more eco-conscious as glass is more recyclable they’re less desirable than a can for those outdoor instances.
 The Bubbly Rosé is described as being both sweet and tart and the Dry Secco is said to be (you guessed it!) semi-dry, floral and tart.
-Both the Bubbly Rosé and the Dry Secco are available for order on Amazon!

 I’ll definitely be updating this post as I try new brands and varieties, but I have been generally unimpressed with the nonalcoholic wine options thus far.
 I’m hoping that the de-alcoholized options that I try have flavors closer to wine than juice!